PiggyArchive/PiggyAuth/README.md

 * Block usernames as passwords
 * Fix confirm password bug
 * Fix register message not showing if not logged in by xbox live
+* Fix adventure mode staying when logged in by xbox live or uuid

 ###v2.0.0
 * Improved xbox bypass